Koszul complexes over Cohen-Macaulay rings: Koszul DG-modules over commutative DG-rings

 given by $f\otimes b \mapsto b\cdot (f\otimes 1_B)$.
 Further note that in case $M=N$, so that both sides of (\ref{eqn:nat-end}) are rings, then the above map is a ring homomorphism.
 One may factor (\ref{eqn:nat-end}) as

 where the first map is the tensor-evaluation morphism, and the second map is the hom-tensor adjunction.
 This entire discussion may be generalized to DG-rings as follows.
 Assume that $A \to B$ is a map of commutative DG-rings, and let $M \in \cat{D}(A)$.
-Let $P \to M$ be a K-projective resolution, and let $A \to \tilde{B} \cong B$ be a K-flat DG-algebra resolution of $B$ over $A$.
+Let $P \to M$ be a K-projective resolution, and let $A \to \tilde{B} \cong B$ be a K-flat commutative DG-algebra resolution of $B$ over $A$ (such a resolution exists by \cite[Theorem 3.21]{YeSq}).
 It follows that $P\otimes_A \tilde{B}$ is a K-projective resolution of $M\otimes^{\mrm{L}}_A \tilde{B}$ over $\tilde{B}$, so we obtain natural maps

 As before, we see that this composition is a map in the homotopy category of DG-rings, and that it is an isomorphism if and only if the tensor-evaluation morphism, denoted above by $(\diamond)$, is an isomorphism.
 See \cite[Section 12.9]{YeBook} for a detailed discussion of the tensor-evaluation morphism over DG-rings.